- 14. Puning Cave

 Bulacan is also home to many natural wonders, as its landscape boasts caves, rivers, and mountains for hiking.
-There’s plenty of options for those who love exploring the outdoors.
+There are plenty of options for those who love exploring the outdoors.
 It’s also an ideal destination for those who want a quick getaway with their family or friends because it is only roughly 30KM north of the Philippine capital, Manila.
+There are also many Bulacan tours you can book for a hassle-free experience.
 No wonder it’s called the Northern Gateway from Manila!

 We’ve put together 14 of the best Bulacan tourist spots so you can see what this province has to offer: